osmandapp/web/main/docs/user/navigation/route-navigation.md

 ## Choose starting point

 As for the starting point, you can choose your current location, location of a [Favorite point](../map/point-layers-on-map.md#favorites), select a point on the map or use [search](../search/index.md).
-You can also set a starting point in [Map Context menu](../map/map-context-menu.md) by choosing [directions from](../map/map-context-menu.md#directions-to--from) function.
+You can also set a starting point in [Map Context menu](../map/map-context-menu.md) by selecting the [directions from](../map/map-context-menu.md#directions-to--from) function.

 ## Set destination

 The most important thing to start navigation is to determine your destination.
-Destination point can be found using a [search](../search/index.md#overview) function, or simply by scrolling a map.
+The destination point can be found using a [search](../search/index.md#overview) function, or simply by scrolling a map.
 You can also set destination point in [navigation menu](#navigation-menu).

 #### Home - Work points

-_Home_ and _Work_ tabs (or [Special points](../personal/favorites.md#special-favorites-personal) of Favorites)  can be used to quickly set destination point in navigation menu.
+_Home_ and _Work_ tabs (or [Special points](../personal/favorites.md#special-favorites-personal) of Favorites)  can be used to quickly set destination point in the navigation menu.

 #### Previous route